bloch-elkouby-lab/website/team/contact.md

 # Collaborate

-If you would like to collaborate with the lab, you can email Sarah Bloch-Elkouby, PhD. at [sarahelkouby@hotmail.com](mailto:sarahelkouby@hotmail.com).
+If you would like to collaborate with the lab, you can email Sarah Bloch-Elkouby, PhD. at [sarah.blochelkouby@yu.edu](mailto:sarah.blochelkouby@yu.edu).

 # Join the team